sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 # commitgraph

-Problem: Given a commit hash, find me the set of index uploads most relevant to that commit.
+Problem: Given a repository id and a commit hash, find me the set of index uploads most relevant to that commit.

 There are various reasons for why a commit might not have associated indexes uploaded
 - It is a monorepo moving at high commit velocity relative to indexing speed